Josseyo/BarWar-game/README.md

 * Add aria label and use as variable id:s
 * Create new divs for the "player" and " cpu" titles
 * Keep feature image in readme, but include features in text as well
-* Delete <br> in ul to fix error in html validation; <br> not allowed as child of element)
+* Delete < br > in ul to fix error in html validation
 * Add try/catch to trouble shooting functions
-* Add 'use strict' to beginning of js file to fix the warning in JSHint;"Missing "use strict" statement"
+* Add 'use strict' to beginning of js file to fix warning in JSHint;"Missing 'use strict' statement"
-* Add /*eslint-env es6*/ to beginning of js file to specify ECMAScript version Noted in JSHint
+* Add /*eslint-env es6*/ to beginning of js file to specify ECMAScript version to fix warning in JSHint
+* Include local deployment in readme
+* Screenshots for validation
+* Play again button that reloads the page - Create a button and then add a click event
+* Bigger font size
+* Fix colors to follow the design with magenta for player feedback and aqua for computer feedback to easily separate which data belongs to who.

  ## Deployment

+The site was deployed to GitHub pages.
+The way I manage that:
+* Navigate to my GitHub repository page
+* From the setting tab (above the repository) click setting tab.
+* Select Pages in the left-hand menu
+* Section Build and deployment- source select Deploy from a branch
+* Select main in first area and root in second area
+* Save
+* You find the public site here: https://josseyo.github.io/BarWar-game/

+### Local deployment
+I also made a local deployment.
+The way I managed that:
+* Navigate to my GitHub repository page
+* On the main repository page, click the green Code button
+* In the menu that appears, click Download ZIP to download repository to my computer as a zipped file
+* Unzip the repository-files in a folder on your computer
+* Click on the html-file to open the webpage in your browser

 ### Mention
 I started in one repository and continued in a new repository to write cleaner and neater commits to the code.